Syr0nix/Windows/README.md

-ALL .bat FILES ARE CREATED BY https://msguides.com
+ 1) goto Releases and install .bat program
-1) .bat files must be ran as admin to work
+2) .bat files must be ran as admin to work